 All you do is combine 1 thinly sliced cucumber and 1 thinly sliced red onion with 1/4 cup rice vinegar (or another vinegar) and 2 teaspoons sugar.
 Toss to combine then stir occasionally for another 30 minutes or so.
 Overtime the cucumbers and onions will slowly pickle and become soft and MAGICAL.
 You could make this up to a day ahead of time.

 Note: I detest bread & butter pickles, so these are not like that.
 You can’t really taste the sugar, mmkay?

 While the cucumbers and onions are pickling, get started on the sauce that will marinate the steak AND become the Thai sauce to drizzle over the wraps!
-Into a blender or food processor combine 1/4 cup soy sauce, 3 Tablespoons each lime juice and extra virgin olive oil, and 2 Tablespoons honey.
+Into a blender or food processor combine 1/4 cup gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce,) 3 Tablespoons each lime juice and extra virgin olive oil, and 2 Tablespoons honey.